 Although marijuana has been legalized in the state of Colorado, based on federal law, new admissions of marijuana users are prohibited into CHFA's Mod Rehab Program.
 The Controlled Substances Act (CSA) lists marijuana as a Schedule I drug, a substance with a very high potential for abuse and no accepted medical use in the United States.
-The Quality Housing and Work Responsibility Act (QHWRA) of 1998 (P.L.
-105-276; 42 U.S.C.§13661) requires that PHAs administering HUD's rental assistance programs establish standards and lease provisions that prohibit admission into programs based on the illegal use of controlled substances, including statelegalized medical and recreational marijuana.
+The Quality Housing and Work Responsibility Act (QHWRA) of 1998 (42 U.S.C.§13661) requires that PHAs administering HUD's rental assistance programs establish standards and lease provisions that prohibit admission into programs based on the illegal use of controlled substances, including state-legalized medical and recreational marijuana.
+State laws that legalize marijuana directly conflict with the admission requirements set forth in QHWRA and are, thus, subject to federal preemption.